Organic Dairy Farming

-- Cattle slurry from another grassland based farmer (either organic and conventional farmer; derogation farm source >170 kg N/ha is also permitted)
+- cattle slurry from another grassland- based farmer (either organic or conventional farmer; derogation farm source >170kg N/ha is also permitted)

-- Dairy sludge from approved dairy processing plant and;
+- dairy sludge from an approved dairy processing plant

-Note: organic manures from factory farms including commercial pig and non-organic or non-free range chicken farms are not permitted.
+- certain mineral sources of fertilisers, e.g., ground rock phosphate and basic slag.
+Note: organic manures from factory farms including commercial pig and non-organic or non-free-range chicken farms are not permitted.